new parents carrying their baby in a clek infant car seat

 Safety & Usage Info

 • Brush up on common car seat no-nos.
-They can be more common than you’d think – so don’t beat yourself up for not knowing some of these seemingly intuitive things (car seats can be so damn confusing).
+They can be more common than you’d think – so don’t beat yourself up for not knowing some of these seemingly intuitive things (car seats can be so confusing).

 • Don’t use LATCH and a seat belt together.
 Use one or the other.
 You can read more about it here.